miguelmota/miguelmota.github.io/content/blog/getting-started-with-wireguard.md

 DNS = 1.1.1.1
 ```

-The `[Interface]` section is for configuration the new WireGuard interface we are creating.
+To summarize, the client `[Interface]` section is for configuration the new WireGuard interface we are creating.

 - `Address` is the private network IP address range that we're assigning to for this network interface.
 - `PrivateKey` is your client's private key.